Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 > MORE HERE
 {: .callout}

-## Determining if the assembly has finished
+### Determining if the assembly has finished

-After leaving it at least a couple of hours (or even longer!)
-Flye should have finished assembling.
+After leaving it at least a couple of hours (or even longer!), Flye should have finished assembling.

 If you remained connected to the instance during the process you will get the following output in your terminal when the command has finished.